 Aside from a short-lived card game, Fable has been asleep for years, but a trademark renewal suggests Microsoft could have plans for it in the not-too-distant future.
 Don't get your hopes up too much, though.

-Spotted by IGN, the application was filed on June 26 and is still awaiting examination.
+Spotted by IGN (opens in new tab), the application (opens in new tab) was filed on June 26 and is still awaiting examination.
 The renewal of a trademark just means the company of trying to hold onto it, as you'd expect, but in this case it arrives amid a resurgence in Fable speculation and, perhaps crucially, Microsoft has also filed an Intent to Use application.

 Intent to Use trademarks (opens in new tab) can be filed for things that aren't currently being used commercially.
 Microsoft doesn't have to do anything but make a good faith agreement that it plans to use the Fable trademark in the future, but it does come with a deadline.